Are You Contending With Allegations Of A Kidnapping Offense?

 False imprisonment occurs if you knowingly and unlawfully restrain someone in a way that substantially interferes with their liberty.
 False imprisonment is considered a second-degree misdemeanor which is punishable by up to two years in jail and a fine of up to $5,000.

 For either unlawful restraint or false imprisonment, if the victim is a minor under the age of eighteen, the offense is considered a second-degree felony.
 Even if you are the minor victim’s parent, as long as you meet the other elements of either crime, you can still be convicted of a second-degree felony.
 Second-degree felonies are punishable by up to 10 years in jail and a fine of up to $25,000.

 You Do Not Have To Face These Charges Alone.
 Contact Us Today.

 Because kidnapping is considered a felony offense under Pennsylvania law, if you have been arrested and charged with kidnapping, or any offense related to kidnapping, it is important that you speak and consult with a knowledgeable and seasoned criminal defense lawyer right away.
 At Coover & Associates, our defense attorneys have successfully helped other people who have faced similar serious kidnapping charges like yours, and they can review the facts and evidence in your case.
 We can help you determine the best strategy for fighting your kidnapping charge.
-Our offices are in York and Carlisle.
-Reach out online or call us at 717-885-5830 or 717-243-9190.
+We have convenient office locations in York, Carlisle, Chambersburg and Camp Hill.
+Reach out online or call us at 717-461-7789.